March 2008 Archives

 Flipping a Nation

-Of course industry and the Bush administration weighed in on the matter killing a secondary standard that EPA staff had recommended, which would have allowed agency discretion in setting standards in certain conditions like weather, to protect vegetation and wildlife from ozone exposure during growing seasons.
-Despite the agency's flaccid ruling a press conference gave EPA brass an opportunity to beat their brave, intrepid, heroic chests as Administrator Stephen Johnson marketed the inadequate standard as "the most health-protective eight-hour ozone decision in the nation's history".
+Industry and the Bush administration had weighed in to kill a secondary standard that EPA staff had recommended.
+The EPA's secondary standard would have allowed agency discretion to set temporary standards in the event of certain conditions like weather, for instance in to protect vegetation and wildlife from ozone exposure during growing seasons.

 "The big surprise was Mr. Johnson's proposal to rewrite the Clean Air Act to allow regulators to take costs into account when setting air quality standards.
 Since this would permanently devalue the role of science while strengthening the hand of industry, the proposal has no chance of success in a Democratic Congress."

-The EPA Saves Living Things: Species and Documents
+The EPA Saves "Living" Things: Documents

-The Times editor pointed out that Johnson's proposal would "cut to the very heart of the Clean Air Act", which was written to protect science from special interests by mandating rulemaking based solely on health, not economic costs.
-As most people can attest, when the first hint of pollution regulation arises, any energy company worth its salt begins wailing about "technology not being available", about the exorbitant cost of the proposal, and about all the risks of complying on account of scientific uncertainty.
+As we have witnessed, when the first hint of pollution regulation arises, any energy company worth its salt begins wailing about "technology not being available", about the exorbitant cost of the proposal, and about all the risks of complying when there is such scientific "uncertainty".
 Companies did just this when they held the nation in a decades long trance while they chanted about global warming uncertainty.
-Recognizing this, and knowing how Johnson's incredulous suggestion would put estimates about cost and feasibility squarely in industry's park to the detriment of clean anything, we should become alarmed, perhaps leap to action, maybe phone our legislator.
+Recognizing hints of recent history in his statement, and knowing how Johnson's incredulous suggestion could easily put estimates about cost and feasibility squarely in industry's park to the detriment of clean anything, we should be alarmed, perhaps leap into action and phone all our legislators.

-However the NYT editor's tone soothed, calling Johnson's pronouncement a "revelatory moment", one that signaled the administration's "cry of frustration at being largely unsuccessful in undoing three decades of environmental law".
+However the NYT editor's tone sought to sooth us by calling Johnson's pronouncement a "revelatory moment", one that signaled the administration's "cry of frustration at being largely unsuccessful in undoing three decades of environmental law".
 Like the wolf frustrated in mid-hunt?
 One last guttural, spine chilling howl before giving up its prey -- and the fawn darts into a thicket of brambles just in the nick of time, a small defiant flick of its white tail?

-Can we argue optimistically, as the editor did, that the Bush administration attempts have been "largely unsuccessful"?
+Can we argue so optimistically, as the NYT editor did, that the Bush administration attempts have been "largely unsuccessful"?
 Knowing that standards should be set according to science can we be assured that, "the proposal has no chance of success in a Democratic Congress"?
 We love this view, can we share the optimism?

 Ozone Decisions, Sunset Regulations and the Doyenne of Death

-When Bush considered Susan Dudley to run OIRA according the the Washington Post in 2006, "'Frank O'Donnell of Clean Air Watch called Dudley 'a true anti-regulatory zealot' who 'makes John Graham (previous OIRA head and Mercatus executive) look like Ralph Nader.'"
+When Bush considered Susan Dudley to run OIRA, according the the Washington Post in 2006, "'Frank O'Donnell of Clean Air Watch called Dudley 'a true anti-regulatory zealot' who 'makes John Graham (previous OIRA head and Mercatus executive) look like Ralph Nader.'"
 In 2006 Public Citizen and OMB Watch published a report about Susan Dudley on the eve of her appointment to the OIRA, titled "The Cost Is Too High: How Susan Dudley Threatens Public Protections".
 The two groups argued against Dudley's appointment to the OIRA -- because her approach to regulation, they argue, was laden with "extreme-antiregulatory ideology".
 Public Citizen and OMB Watch went on to detail her background at the neoliberal Mercatus Center and her dedication to "embedding cost considerations in all laws that authorize agencies to protect the public, including...'safety first' laws" (like Clean Air Act).1

-Inevitably cost/benefit calculations involve valuing health, the environment, and quality of life.
-When considering the cost/benefits of smog then, here's a question: what's an acceptable threshold for the number kids who are forced to stay inside on high ozone days to prevent asthma attacks?
-Thousands?
-Millions?
 At the other end of the age spectrum, according to the OMBWatch/Public Citizen report "Dudley has supported a senior death discount that counts the lives of seniors for less than the lives of the young".
-While this may be standard actuarial practice,pollution is more dangerous to the elderly, which make her calculations seem savage.
+While this may be standard actuarial practice, pollution is more dangerous to the elderly, which make her calculations seem savage.
 For the prospects of regulations protecting our welfare the report pulls no punches in painting Dudley as the doyenne of death.

 Finally, as Public Citizen notes: "Dudley would impose "regulatory budgets": fictional budgets of industry compliance costs, with a cap.
 Once an agency like the EPA hits its cap, it would be forced to stop promulgating any new protective standards, no matter how great the need."
-Sort of the inverse cap and trade.

-As part of its regulatory oversight OIRA invites industry to suggest changes to federal rules.
-The Washington Post reported that shortly into President Bush's first term, when the OMB asked for public input on which regulations should be revised or killed, Mercatus submitted 44 of the 71 proposals the OMB received and the OMB approved 15 of them according to the National Journal.
-In 2002, 267 regulations were targeted, 80 from business associated organizations and a couple of dozen from Mercatus.
+In 2002, this number increased significantly.
+267 regulations were targeted, 80 from business associated organizations and a couple dozen from Mercatus.
 As a result, in 2001 and 2002 the Clean Air Act and the Clean Water Act were changed by proposals that benefited industry sponsors like BP Amoco, ExxonMobil and Koch Industries and other Mercatus donors.2 The Public Citizen/OMB Watch analysis predicted that when Dudley headed the OMB she "will sit in the catbird seat, overseeing the entire executive regulatory process...able to slow, stall, weaken regulatory proposals" to the detriment of public health and the environment.

 Ozone Rulings and Regulatory Agencies

-In the end she was appointed by Bush during Congress's recess, and she began to reclaim ever more ground for the OIRA.
-Specific to the smog ruling, Dudley had long advocated against smog regulations on behalf of industry.
-In 1997 testimony before the Senate Committee on Environmental and Public Works on the Subcommittee on Clean Air, Wetlands, Private Property and Nuclear Safety she argued incorrectly as the Vice President of Economists Incorporated that smog was beneficial because it protected individuals from ultraviolet radiation.
-In the same presentation she asserted preposterously that since research showed that asthma rates were associated with poverty a smog ruling would have the "perverse effect" of costing communities money which would in turn increase poverty and asthma.
-While she now works for government and on behalf of citizens instead of industry, she employs this line of thinking.
+Bush worked around the nervousness surrounding Dudley's nomination by appointing her during Congress's recess.
+Dudley then immediately began to reclaim more ground for the OIRA.
+Specific to the smog ruling we opened with, Dudley had long advocated against smog regulations on behalf of industry.
+In 1997 testimony before the Senate Committee on Environmental and Public Works on the Subcommittee on Clean Air, Wetlands, Private Property and Nuclear Safety she argued incorrectly as the Vice President of "Economists Incorporated" that smog was beneficial because it protected individuals from ultraviolet radiation.
+In the same presentation she asserted preposterously that since research showed that asthma rates were associated with poverty, a smog ruling would have the "perverse effect" by costing communities money, which would in turn increase poverty and asthma.
+She now works for government and on behalf of citizens instead of industry, but she employs the same line of thinking.

 Johnson's proposal to rewrite the Clean Air Act is not out of left field, rather something urged for decades by industry, various government agencies, congressman and lobby groups.
 Furthermore, it's no more surprising then his smog ruling, if more appalling, since the changes he speaks of have been in the works for years and in fact progress towards the goals he articulated is well underway.